mkstp/tukey/index.md

 No perfect layout exists which completely eliminates SFB's, and so designers try to position letters in a way that matches the least common bigrams to SFB positions on a keyboard.
 This is why 'F' and 'H' are positioned where they are on this layout, since they almost never appear right next to each other it is therefore safer to place them within the same finger range on the board.
 It's a better design choice than 'DE' on a QWERTY keyboard for example, which is an extremely common bigram that unfortunately must be typed with the same finger.

 The chief justification for duplicating keys at different positions on the keyboard is that double letter bigrams (DLB's) like 'OO' and 'LL' are also, by convention, same finger bigrams.
 And as a result of this convention they are inefficient to type.
 They are also extremely common.
 In fact, in the aggregate, DLB's account for over 2.5% of all bigrams typed in the english language.
 That makes them the third most common bigram after 'TH' (3.5%) and 'HE' (3.1%).
+Data for this is available in this repo.

 ### The Repeat Key